geteduroam/letswifi-portal/INSTALL.md

 ### Deployment considerations

+>[!IMPORTANT]
-Before installing the software, please read the [deployment considerations](DEPLOY.md) and make sure you know how you want to setup the software.
+> Before installing the software, please read the [deployment considerations](DEPLOY.md)
+> and make sure you know how you want to setup the software.
-This document will provide you with instructions how to set up lets
+> This document will provide you with instructions how to set up lets

 ## Requirements